 "The doctor said I was just stressed out and recommended I take a break from the classroom to deal with whatever was going on.
 The school district told me I could take a leave of absence and come back anytime I wanted, so that's what I did," says Cronin.

 In search of a getaway, she recalled winter family vacations in the 1980s to Crested Butte, Colorado, where she'd learned to ski, and summer trips to Park City.
-"An old family friend had since moved to Park City and invited me out for a visit, so I took her up on the offer," she recounts.

 Once here, Cronin promptly took a part-time job in a retail shop on Main Street and also tutored child actors on the set of "Touched by an Angel" the popular TV series then filming in Salt Lake City.

 In spite of the change of scenery, Cronin was still plagued with anxiety and weight loss.
 Desperation drove her to the chief endocrinologist at the University of Utah Medical Center.

 "He ran some tests, then asked me why I was living like this," she says.
 The mystery was solved.
 Cronin had been living with undiagnosed acute hyperthyroidism for years, a chronic disease with devastating symptoms.
 She went in for radioactive iodine therapy the next day.

 Within days, her symptoms abated.
 She soon returned to a healthy weight and was no longer anxious.
 Her return to normality left Cronin with decisions to make.